chess-seventh/chess_mirror/README.md

 As mentioned I will be using a RPi 2 B+ to make this project.
 I am currently using Raspbian Image for the OS but will most likely migrate to ARM Arch in a near future.

 I will also use my Arduino's to poll my home temperature and outsides' as well.
-I am currently waiting a major arrival of components to set up a 'home-made security center'... (still defining it)
+I am currently waiting a major arrival of components to set up a 'home-made' center... (still defining it) mostly arduino components to play with some basic electronics....

 ## Applications